pythonbrad/afrim/README.md

 ### Our sponsors

-We are open for sponsorships.
+We are open to sponsorships.
-Fell free contact us at hello@fodydev.org
+Fell free to contact us at hello@fodydev.org